 Credit for Military Experience

-In accordance with 19 TAC 228.35 (a)(5), HCDE ECA division evaluates, and may accept, military service, training, or education toward fulfillment of program requirements.
+In accordance with 19 TAC 228.35 (a)(5), HCDE Center for Educator Success (CES) division evaluates, and may accept, military service, training, or education toward fulfillment of program requirements.
 Military service, training, or education must be directly related to the certificate being sought and may not take the place of certification examinations.
 To be eligible, individuals must meet one or both of the following requirements:

 - Honorably discharged from the U.S. military, or